FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 {: .output}

 > ## Question 2
-> Paste the line beginning with "success" into the form provided.
+> Paste the line beginning with "success", resulting from the execution of `./editThisCommand.py`, into the form provided.
 {: .challenge}

 # Exercise 3 - Setup a CMSSW release area